LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 ### Places

 Mages seek out — or create — locations that border the Supernal in the hope of using that proximity to enforce Supernal laws on the Fallen World.
-Others find places or times where the Lie reflects the Supernal without any specific proximity.
+Others find places or times where [[Lie|the Lie]] reflects the Supernal without any specific proximity.

 #### Demense

 A willworker might enhance her ritual space with a soul stone, turning it into a weak form of Verge.
 Mages most often decorate their ritual spaces according to their Orders — a Mystagogue’s ritual space may be a storehouse of knowledge that reflects the Order’s Tarsi Archive, while a given Libertine may fit hers out as a machine shop or embed the soul stone in a sacred tree.

 A Demesne is of most use in ritual casting.
-It provides a prepared, sacred space where the mystic can work without the interruptions of the Lie; only a few (such as a dojo used by an Adamantine Arrow to practice sacred weapon forms) are of any use with instant spells and then only in defences of the Demesne.\
+It provides a prepared, sacred space where the mystic can work without the interruptions of [[Lie|the Lie]]; only a few (such as a dojo used by an Adamantine Arrow to practice sacred weapon forms) are of any use with instant spells and then only in defences of the Demesne.\
 Beyond that, the construction and sacred tools within a Demesne determine what magics it can apply to.\
 A Libertine’s machine shop helps with spells that build, repair, or dismantle.\
 An Arrow’s training room helps with spells involving duels, preparation for battle, and self-mastery.\